 Dehang Miao Village’s most popular hiking path is the one along Yuquan Creek.
 A walk one-way should take around 45 minutes, and near the end of the hike you’ll find the Jade Belt Waterfall.
 And finally, up a steep flight of steps, you’ll reach the spectacular Tianwen viewing platform.

 As it turned out, the bus simply drove to the final landmark of the hiking trail that I’d plan to go on.
 I had no idea why the guide told me I couldn’t hike.
-I would’ve just arrived where their bus arrived anyway!
-(I hadn’t realized before that buses could even go up there.)
+Ultimately, I would’ve just ended up where their bus was parked!
+(I hadn’t realized before that buses were even able to go up there.)

 It was an infuriating situation, but at least I would still get to see the spectacular views from the Tianwen Platform.